MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ### Nucleotide composition and the contigs database

 The first step in our genome-resolved metagenomics pipeline is the contruction of contigs database from our metagenomic contigs.
-During this step anvi'o calls genes, calculates the nucleotide composition for each contigs and annotates the identified genes in two different steps.
+During this step anvi'o calls genes, calculates the nucleotide composition for each contigs and annotates the identified genes in three different steps.

 We will run the first steps as a batch job.